-The school has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.
+The school has an E-safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents.

-Children increasingly use electronic equipment on a daily basis to access the internet, share and view content and images via social media sites such as Facebook, twitter, Instagram, snapchat and voodoo and for online gaming.
+Children increasingly use electronic equipment on a daily basis to access the internet, share and view content and images via social media sites such as Facebook, Twitter, Instagram, Snapchat and TikTok and for online gaming.